unl-ml-art/generative-visual-Humiddifier/README.md

 ## Abstract

-For our generative visual project, I want to use CLIP Gan to visualize “the veil of the Internet.”
+For our generative visual project, I want to use CLIP BigGAN and DALL E to visualize “the veil of the Internet.”
 I have been doing some projects trying to understand the impact of hyper gendering of women online.
 I came across the idea of the internet acting as a veil of anonymity, often used by women and non-binary people to protect themselves from the male gaze.
 I am hoping to write a few phrases that relate to this idea and CLIP Gan will visualize them.
 I am curious to see how CLIP imagines it, as this idea only exists online and it is unphysical.

 ## Model/Data